DoshiTirth/Text-Classification-for-Spam-Detection/README.md

 - [Future Work](#future-works)

 ## **Introduction**
-Fake news is a pressing issue in the digital age, where misinformation spreads rapidly.
-This project employs a machine learning-based approach to analyze and classify news articles.
+A spam message is an unsolicited or irrelevant message, typically sent in bulk, often for advertising, phishing, or malicious purposes.
+This project employs a machine learning-based approch to create a robust and efficient solution for automated spam detection.

 ---